uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 assignments.
 Each assignment is independent, and doesn't require using any code you wrote from previous assignments.
 That said, homework assignments may reference previous assignments.

-Assignment purpose (team size limit):
+Assignment purpose:
 * HW1 - Thinking about design and responding to change (3 people)
-** Note that this assignment will have 3 distinct parts
+  * Note that this assignment will have 3 distinct parts
-* HW2 - Testing and clean code (2 people)
+* HW2 - Testing and clean code
 * HW3 - Refactoring and Java Streams (3 people)
-* HW4 - UML Class Diagrams, Three Tier Architecture, Testing with Mockit (2 people)
+* HW4 - UML Class Diagrams, Three Tier Architecture, Testing with Mockit
 * HW5 - JavaFX GUI (3 people)
 * HW6 - JSON Parsing and SQL with SQLite (3 people)
 * HW7 - Putting it all together (3 people)

+On most assignments, you will be given starter code to work with.
+This starter code will be automatically added to your teams GitHub Repository when you begin the assignment.

+All assignments are intended to take several days to complete.
+Starting on an assignment late will not earn any leniency in deadlines, grading, etc. Office Hours will become busier closer to deadlines, so students should start early.

 ### Assignment Teams

 All assignments are designed to be done collaboratively.
-Assignments have a cap of 2 or 3 people, depending on the assignment.
+Assignments have a cap of 3 people.
 Rules on assignment teams:

 1. You can only work with a specific person on **4 assignments** or less.
 You may not work with someone on 5 or more assignments.
 2. All team members must join that team's Github repository.
-All assignment work is commited, shared, and submitted via Github.
+All assignment work is committed, shared, and submitted via Github.
 3. Everyone on a given team gets the same grade for their assignment, **no exceptions.**
 4. Once you have added someone to your team, you cannot remove them **for any reason** for that assignment.
-If someone on your team hasn't contributed, you are encouraged to let the professor know, as well as not work with that person in the future.
+5. If someone on your team hasn't contributed, you are encouraged to let the professor know, as well as not work with that person in the future.
-5. You are welcome to work alone or with a smaller group than suggested.
+6. You are welcome to work alone or with a smaller group than suggested.
 However, the assignment requirements will be the same, regardless of group size.
 Individual programmers will be held to the same expectations as groups.
+7. The instruction staff will not put you on a team, nor will they find a team for you.
+You are responsible for forming your own teams.

+### Advice on Homework

+1. It's better to have working code that implements some features than to have non-working code that attempts to implement all features
+2. Submissions that cannot be compiled or executed without crashes will not receive partial credit
+3. Start early - in a worst case you'll finish early and have more free time.
+4. Break the assignment into several individual features.
+   1. Have different people implement each those features in separate classes/files.
+   2. Do not have one giant main-class or main-method
+      1. This isn't sustainable for collaborative work
+      2. This makes it nearly impossible to test your code effectively
+5. Expect to spend at least half of your time testing and debugging
+   1. You will whether you plan to or not
+6. Commit early and often
+   1. Think of committing like "saving" a file.
+   2. You should commit after each "unit of work" (wrote a function, wrote a test, fixed a bug)
+   3. You shouldn't need to push after every commit.
+Push when you've completed a feature!
+7. Always work in a branch, not in main.
+   1. When you want to add your code to main, merge your branch to main.
+8. Never push code directly to main.
+9. When fixing a bug, write a test *first*
+   1. The test should fail
+   2. The bug is fixed when the test passes
+10. Never push code you haven't tested/run
+    1. Especially before the deadline!

 ### Late Policy

 Most assignments may be submitted up to one week late at a penalty of 7% per calendar day (note that this penalty is subtractive, meaning if you score 85%, but it is one day late, you will get 78%).
 All members of an assignment team will get the same late penalty, regardless of contribution (as all members of an assignment team get the same grade on the assignment).
 After 7 days, submissions will be accepted at 50% off until the end of the term.
 However, submissions more than one week late will not be graded until the end of the term.

-The following assignments have different late policies:
-1. Homework 1 Part A - no late submissions - Homework 1A is forming groups and having everyone add their name to the Readme on Github.
-It is a small portion (5%) of the final assignment grade, but ensures everyone has joined the class Github Classroom.
-2. Homework 1 Part B - no late submissions - Homework 1 part B and C are closely related.
-As such, Homework 1B cannot be accepted late.
-Homework 1B is only 15% of the homework 1 final score, and is graded largely on completing basic functionality.
+Homework 7 will have a separate late policy - no late submissions after the start of final exams.
+   1. This is in order to ensure:
+      1. TAs have time to grade the final assignment
+      2. Students have time to study for the final exam
-3. Homework 7 - no late submissions after the final calendar day of class - In order to ensure students have time to study for final exams, no late submissions of homework 7 (the final homework) will be accepted after the last day of class.
+   2. In order to ensure students have time to study for final exams

-Generally, no extensions will be granted on assignments.
+Generally, no extension requests will be granted on assignments.
 This is because each assignment is laddered with specific course content.
-Additionally, assignments are generally released when the previous assignment is due, and so you should switch to focus on the new assignment.
+Additionally, new assignments are released when the previous assignment is due, and so you should switch to focus on the new assignment.

 If there is a serious issue that requires a prolonged absence, you should contact your professor.
 However, because all assignments are team-oriented, and work can be shared remotely over Git, extensions are unlikely to be granted for illness.

-Extensions will **never** be granted for the following reasons:
-1. Workload/exams in other courses
-2. Computer issues or installation issues
-3. Office hours was busy the day the assignment was due
-4. Teammate has not participated
-5. The last assignment was submitted late, so you couldn't start on the current assignment on time.

 ### Homework collaboration policy

-**You should at no point see any submitted work (code, question answers, etc.) from any other team for any reason.** This simple rule is the basis of our collaboration policy.
-In this course, you will work with 1-2 other people on homework assignments.
-Obviously, you will be sharing code with these people over Git.
+**You should *at no point* see any submitted work (code, question answers, etc.) from any other team *for any reason*.** This simple rule is the basis of our collaboration policy.
+In this course, you are encouraged to work with 1-2 other people on homework assignments.
+Obviously, you will be sharing code with your teammates over Git. *However, you should **at no point share any of your direct work** with anyone on any other team **for any reason.*** You may not share or publicly post **any homework, quiz, or exam content** in this course.

 Only the following people may look at your homework code for any reason:
 1. The professors
 2. The TAs
 3. Your team members

-No one else should look at your code for any reason.
+In the case where code is found to have been shared between teams, all teams involved will be treated as having violated the academic integrity policy.
+People who shared their code will receive the same penalty as people who received the code.

 Acceptable collaboration between teams is allowed.
 However, as a general rule, all collaboartion should be "pencils down".
 That is, if you are being so specific in your discussion that you feel you need to write something down, you are probably being too specific.
 You can, however, discuss any of the following:
 * General algorithms/data structures to use for some part of the function
 * Design strategies for the assignment
 * External libraries you found helpful.

 Submissions in this course will be checked using cheat detection software.
-If it is found that you shared code, **intentionally or unintentionally** with another team.
+If it is found that you shared code, **intentionally or unintentionally** with any member of another team.

+Ignorance of these rules will not be accepted as a defense for violating them.

 ### Homework external resources policy

-**You are allowed to use external resources** like StackOverflow, Geeksforgeeks, etc. for looking up help with **individual parts** of your assignments (such as how to read a JSON file in Java, etc.).
+**You are allowed and encouraged to use external resources** like StackOverflow, Geeksforgeeks, etc. for looking up help with **individual parts** of your assignments (such as how to read a JSON file in Java, etc.).
+Professional programmers look up syntax, library and class usage examples, etc. all of the time.

 However, **you may not copy large portions of external source code** from online.
-If you find you are copying more than 5 lines or so, you should stop. **All external references must be cited!** Do not "forget" to cite your sources.
-If it's found your team and another team submitted nearly identical code, and neither of you cited the external source, both teams will be considered to have copied from one another.
+If you find you are copying more than 8 lines or so, you should stop.

+**All external references must be cited!**

 ### How to Cite Code
-{: .no_toc }

 Use the following format as an example citing code you use.
 You may not have all of these fields available, but this should give you a good idea of things to look for.
 Order by title of the software package.
 Use the appropriate commenting format for the programming language of your source code.
 Below is a genearl example of a citation format.
 Does yours have to look *exactly* like this?
 No, nor does it have to have all the fields.
 It does have to have enough to give the proper credit and so we can find the resource if needed.

 ```